- Home

 On The Map: The Royal Mile is located in Old Town Edinburgh, and runs between Edinburgh Castle & Holyrood Palace.

-The Royal Mile is the main thoroughfare of Old Town Edinburgh, and boasts a number of famous historical sites and buildings, as well as an impressive array of shops, eateries and pubs.
-The Royal Mile is actually more than a mile by 107 yards.
-It starts at the entrance to Edinburgh Castle & ends at the gates of Holyrood Palace.
-There are several independently named streets which connect to make up the Royal Mile: Castlehill, Lawnmarket, High Street, Cannongate, and Abbey Strand.
-The major attractions on the Royal Mile are: Edinburgh Castle, Holyrood Palace, The National Museum of Scotland & Camera Obscura - Scotland's oldest purpose-built attraction.
+It has a number of famous historical sites and buildings, as well as an impressive array of shops, restaurants, and pubs.
+(The Royal Mile is actually more than a mile by 107 yards.)
+There are several independently named streets that connect, making up the Royal Mile.
+These are Castlehill, Lawnmarket, High Street, Cannongate, and Abbey Strand.
+The major attractions on the Royal Mile are Edinburgh Castle, Holyrood Palace, The National Museum of Scotland, and Camera Obscura—Scotland's oldest purpose-built attraction.

 Royal Yacht Britannia, Edinburgh, Central Scotland